top of page

 The goal of Total Productive Maintenance (TPM) is to increase equipment effectiveness so that each piece of equipment can be operated to its full potential and maintained at that level.
 To maximize equipment effectiveness, you need a measurement tool that can help you understand your equipment problems so that you can take steps to eliminate them.
 The key to this understanding is Overall Equipment Effectiveness (OEE).

 OEE is a crucial measure in TPM that tells you how well your equipment is running.
-It links three elements in one percentage: the time the machine is actually running, the quantity of products the machine is turning out, and the quantity of good output.
+It is a composite metric that takes into account three factors: the time the machine is actually running (Availability), the quantity of products the machine is turning out (Performance), and the quantity of good output (Quality).

 Note: This training package includes: